 Visible automation keeps the team aligned and gives site leaders a clearer view of work already done.

-Use careful language with AI
+Use careful language with automation

 That distinction matters for patient trust and for enterprise buyers evaluating risk.